YusufEmirCosar/LAR/README.md

   and a Windows 10/11 SDK.
 Install the Qt `msvc2022_64` kit.
 A Developer PowerShell or Native Tools command prompt for VS 2022 is recommended.
 Ninja is not required by the Windows presets.
-- macOS: macOS 15 for the release-certified matrix; Xcode 15 or newer with AppleClang, the macOS SDK, and Command Line Tools.
+- macOS: macOS 15 is the intended release-evidence host; Xcode 15 or newer with AppleClang, the macOS SDK, and Command Line Tools.
 Install a Qt macOS kit matching the machine architecture (`arm64` or `x86_64`) and make Ninja available on `PATH`.
-- Linux: Ubuntu 24.04 for the release-certified matrix, or a Linux system with a supported GCC or Clang C++17 toolchain.
+- Linux: Ubuntu 24.04 is the intended release-evidence host, or use a Linux system with a supported GCC or Clang C++17 toolchain.
 Install Ninja, Python 3, the Qt 6.10.3+ Linux development kit, and the system OpenGL plus Qt platform plugin dependencies required by that kit.
 Install both GCC and Clang when